Nettas/volterra-eks-vk8s-guide/README.rst

 2. Deploy resources to Volterra Edge
 #####################################

 After vK8s cluster has been created and tested, we can target our Find-a-Store service and an updated version of the BuyTime front-end to the geographically distributed Regional Edge (RE) locations.
-The Find-a-Store service will use VoltMesh to securely connect back to the deployment on AWS VPC in order retrieve store location and US ZIP code & geolocation data.
+The Find-a-Store service will use VoltMesh to securely connect back to the deployment on AWS VPC in order to retrieve store location and US ZIP code & geolocation data.

 We'll create internal TCP and public HTTP load balancers, connecting Volterra with EKS cluster (with app's backend), and Volterra with the internet, respectively.
 Then we will test if the resources are successfully deployed to Volterra Edge and available.